fuzzblob/YoAudio/README.md

 ### Linux & Mac OS

 If you build this project on these platforms, let me know how it went.
 If you have to make changes to *CMakeLists.txt* or the source code, please submit a pull request so I can try get your changes into the main repo.

+- when using Mac OS you can install SDL via homebrew and CMake **should** pick it up

 ## Playing a sound <a name="sound"></a>